 You want to have these links be meaning full, so no generic “click here”.
-Use a work or a phase that connects the content of the two blog posts.
+Use a work or a phrase that connects the content of the two blog posts.
 If you use a keyword phrase, because that increases page rank, and lets people know what they’re clicking on before they even move their mouse.

 Mistake #3: Not Taking Enough Time

 Blogging is a big-time commitment.